Groin Hernia Child

-- Open surgery—An incision is made over the area so the doctor has access to the tissue.
-May be needed if there are complications.
+- Open surgery—A cut is made over the area so the doctor has access to the tissue.
+This may be needed if there are problems.

-- Laparoscopic surgery—Small incisions are made so specialized tools can be used to make the repairs.
+- Laparoscopic surgery—Small cuts are made so specialized tools can be used to make the repairs.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.